Cost to hire a Welder on Bidvine

 Aluminium is a common metal but can be tricky to weld.
 It creates strong bonds on items like frames or forms of transport thanks to its lightweight construction.
 TIG welding is most often used with aluminium or aluminium alloys to get the right temperature for strong joints and connections.

 Wrought iron is another metal that you may need to weld.
-It could be used in a garden gate that has fallen apart and requires welding to bring it back to its former usefulness.
+It could be used in a garden gate or fence that has fallen apart and requires welding to bring it back to its former usefulness.
 Wrought iron is often finished and would require careful cleaning before it is ready for welding.

 The length of time it will take to complete a welding project will depend on the material, the size of the job and the complexity of what needs to be done.
 It can also depend on the number of pieces being welded.
 Several smaller welds on pipes can actually take longer than a single large weld because of setup and tidying required before and after the job.
 The type of welding used may also the timeline as some welding procedures take longer than others.